onnx/onnx-mlir/docs/UsingPyRuntime.md

 one to run the models and the other one is to compile and run the models.

-1. The library to compile onnx-mlir models is generated by `PyOnnxMlirCompiler` (src/Compiler/PyOnnxMlirCompiler.hpp) and build as a shared library to `build/Debug/lib/PyOnnxMlirCompiler.cpython-<target>.so`.
+1. The library to compile onnx-mlir models is generated by `PyOMCompileSession` (src/Compiler/PyOMCompileSession.hpp) and build as a shared library to `build/Debug/lib/PyCompile.cpython-<target>.so`.
 2. The library to run onnx-mlir models is generated by by `PyExecutionSession` (src/Runtime/PyExecutionSession.hpp) and built as a shared library to `build/Debug/lib/PyRuntime.cpython-<target>.so`.
-3. The library to compile and run onnx-mlir models is generated by by `PyCompileExecutionSession` (src/Runtime/PyCompileExecutionSession.hpp) and built as a shared library to `build/Debug/lib/PyCompileAndRuntime.cpython-<target>.so`.
+3. The library to compile and run onnx-mlir models is generated by by `PyOMCompileExecutionSession` (src/Runtime/PyOMCompileExecutionSession.hpp) and built as a shared library to `build/Debug/lib/PyCompileAndRuntime.cpython-<target>.so`.
 This lobrary takes an .onnx file and the options as inputs, it will load it and then compile and run it.